osama51/robot_animation/README.md

 ## Contributions

-We taked some code blocks from tutorial 5 materials."# task3-graph-bio"
+We took some code blocks from tutorial 5 materials.